A year-long documentary featuring ten little girls as they encounter the wild woodland before it and their childhoods

 “In the conceptual element proper to theory, experiment at the level of form can mask conservativism at the level of content (...) while conservativism at the level of form may harbour extraordinary radicality at the level of content. ” Ray Brassier

 I am a visual artist and my works are experimental and quite hermetic.
 For my first feature length film, I wanted to plumb the uncanny in a different way.
 This documentary is stylistically very different from my previous works, especially for its intentional semantic transparency.
 I wanted to reach a different audience and a a wider one.

 Outdoor learning is a broad concept that has no rigid boundary.
 A common core of Forest Schools is that it is inquiry based and each child leads the process with no prescribed goal or hierarchy set by adults.
 There is a rich affinity within the idea of documentary as experimental, evolving and cross-boundary practice. and I tried to work phenomenologically, letting something coming to me, rather than directing it, trying to keep it open rather than looking for something.

 Forest Hymn is not the telling of a story, but perhaps it is weaving together many tales from before to now and into the beyond.
 It describes girls and a forest, each inhabiting their own space and each other through their actions.
-It is the universal story of the double bind between the organism and the environment; but it also a very specific tale as the ecological aesthetics have been driven by a specific choice: sharing the perspective of children and the aesthetics of learning.
+It is the universal story of the double bind between the organism and the environment; but it also a very specific tale as the ecological aesthetics has been driven by a specific choice: sharing the perspective of children and the aesthetics of learning.